Are you paying painfully high interest on your overdraft? A top money transfer credit card could cut your interest rate

-And don’t forget the various charity credit cards provided by MBNA (including the WWF, National Trust and British Heart Foundation) which also offer a 24-month 0% money transfer period, with a 4% fee.
+And don’t forget the various charity credit cards provided by MBNA (including the WWF and National Trust) which also offer a 24-month 0% money transfer period, with a 4% fee.

 The rates on offer are significantly less than an overdraft at 19%, but again you’ll only be accepted at this rate if your credit score is good.